6 tips to make cooking with toddlers stress-free (plus why it’s so important to try)

 You’ll find that when you don’t directly make it about eating and instead make it about touching, smelling, and tasting (like a chef…and only if they want to), you’ll see that the likelihood that they are willing to eat it will jump up 1000%.

-• Showing them what to do but avoiding constantly correcting them.
+• Show them what to do but avoid constantly correcting them.

-• Letting them try things themselves instead of saying “watch me do it”
+• Let them try things on their own instead of saying “watch me do it”.

-• Giving them space to be messy without hovering around them with a cloth to clean it right away.
+• Give them space to be messy without hovering around them with a cloth to clean up right away.

-Focus on how cute their dimples on their cheeks look all covered in flour or laugh at the shredded cheese that fell on your dog’s head as they worked.
-Those little moments often make the best memories when you look back at it years later – don’t miss them!
+Focus on how cute the dimples on their cheeks look all covered in flour or laugh at the shredded cheese that fell on your dog’s head as they worked.
+Those little moments often make the best memories when you look back at them years later – don’t miss them!

-So, turn on their favorite tunes – Disney soundtracks anyone? – and dance while you stir ingredients or wait for things to cook in the oven.
+Listen to their favorite tunes, or dance while you stir ingredients.
 The more fun you have together, the more likely they’ll want to continue cooking with you again and again.

 Two older kids cook or bake with their mom.